bekk/bekk-christmas/post/kotlin/get-started-with-kotlin-in-an-existing-project.md

   </build>
   ```
   The parts to notice here is the `sourceDirs` which shows the plugin where your main and test source files are located.
-  For a more in depth explanation of the `kotlin-maven-plugin` see https://kotlinlang.org/docs/reference/using-maven.html
+  For a more in depth explanation of the `kotlin-maven-plugin` see [Using Maven](https://kotlinlang.org/docs/reference/using-maven.html)

   ### Setup in gradle
   Setting up kotlin in gradle requires quite a bit less code than the maven setup.
 Since we are setting up kotlin, we'll assume that your gradle config is not written in kotlin and will therefore only show the Groovy-way of doing it.